 The school's Special Educational Needs and Disabilities policy is part of the Local Authority's Inclusion Policy.
 At Alfriston School, the Governing Body does its best to secure the necessary provision for any pupil identified as having special educational needs and there is a governor who has a specific role to monitor and report on this provision.
-The nominated governor works closely with the SENCo/Inclusion Manager.
+The nominated governor works closely with the school's Special Educational Needs Coordinator (SENCo).

-At Alfriston School, we believe that all children should be given access to a broad, balanced and well-structured curriculum suitable to their needs, by using a flexible approach.
+At Alfriston School, all children are given access to a broad, balanced and wellstructured curriculum suitable to their needs, by using a flexible approach.
 Early identification of needs is a priority.
 The class teacher is responsible for monitoring the children's progress.
-If satisfactory progress is not being made or a child is experiencing difficulty, the class teacher and SENCo/Inclusion Manager liaise to provide appropriate strategies to support the child.
-The class teacher and/or SENCo/Inclusion Manager meets with parents to keep them informed of their child's progress, because we believe that working closely with parents is a vital part of the process.
+If satisfactory progress is not being made or a child is experiencing difficulty, the class teacher and SENCo liaise to provide appropriate strategies to support the child.
+The class teacher and/or SENCo meets with parents to keep them informed of their child's progress because we believe that working closely with parents is a vital part of the process.
 We may also seek advice from outside agencies so that we are able to provide effective support for all pupils who may require it.
-The SENCo/Inclusion Manager is involved with training staff and also in providing parents' workshops so that everyone is properly informed.
-In this way, children with special educational needs are most likely to experience success.